hugo-lyppens/DiscChanger.NET/README.md

 Note that since version 1.4, DiscChanger.NET on Raspberry pi and other non-Windows OSs requires the libgdiplus  package (Raspian command: sudo apt install libgdiplus).
 If not, GD3 image retrieval will fail.

 Version 1.5: upgrade to .NET 6

+Version 1.6: upgrade to .NET 7.
+The serial port library of .NET 7 has a newly introduced bug causing it to throw IO exceptions instead of TimeOut exceptions as documented.
+Code contains workaround to treat IO exceptions caused by timeouts as timeouts.

 Future enhancements planned:
 - Support for Firewire changers such as XL1B.